SuperOfficeDocs/superoffice-docs/docs/apps/app-envir.md

 ## Production

-This is the public space where SuperOffice CRM Online and all [**deployed** applications][5] reside.
+This is the public space where SuperOffice CRM Online and all [deployed applications][5] reside.
 That means both standard applications published to the App Store and custom applications activated on a customer's [tenant][6].

 ## Why different environments?

-It's really quite simple: **security**.
+It's quite simple: **security**.
 SuperOffice takes security very seriously, while at the same time makes it easy for applications to transition from one environment to the next when ready.

 The separation also prevents applications still in development from accidentally being used in stage and production environments.